PHIRI for COVID-19 has the following objectives:

 - To provide structured exchange between countries on COVID-19 best practices and expertise.
 PHIRI shares public health and clinical management information and methodologies identified at national and international level.
 It allows researchers to provide relevant and evidence based information ready for use in research, and decision-making processes by citizens, clinicians, public health practitioners and policy makers.

 - To promote interoperability and tackle health information inequalities.
 PHIRI supports researchers and public health bodies to research queries related to COVID-19 in FAIR and ELSI compliant manners.
-It provides capacity building for management of COVID-19 relevant population health and healthcare data starting from the phase of
+It provides capacity building for management of COVID-19 relevant population health and healthcare data.